📖Table of contents

 • CSRD sheet : Corporate Sustainability Reporting Directive

-• BEGES-R sheet : Regulatory method for carrying out greenhouse gas emissions assessments
+• BEGES-R sheet : Regulatory method for conducting greenhouse gas emissions assessments

 • GHG-P sheet : Greenhouse Gas Protocol